-While I occasionally take on other kinds of projects, I mainly work 1:1 with senior executives as a conversational sparring partner, to stress test and improve the rigor and quality of their ongoing thinking about their work.
+The bulk of my practice comprises 1:1 work with senior executives as a conversational sparring partner, to stress test and improve the rigor and quality of their ongoing thinking about their evolving challenges.
 Karl Weick's short paper What Theory is Not, Theorizing Is is a good description of the natural process I try to build upon.

-I also develop and deliver customized talks on specific topics at the request of clients, either as part of ongoing consulting engagements, or as one-off things.
+I develop and deliver customized talks and interactive workshops on specific topics at the request of clients, either as part of ongoing consulting engagements, or as one-off things.
 Topics I have covered in recent years include narratives and world-building, OODA-loop thinking, and energy transitions.Selected public talks (video links if available):